Omarmoatz/Ecommerce-Django-Rest-API/README.md

    python manage.py runserver
    ```

-8. Open your web browser and access the application at `http://localhost:8000`.
+8. Open your web browser or use Postman to access the API endpoints at `http://localhost:8000` or as specified in the project configuration.

 ## Contributing